2002–03 AEK Athens F.C. season: Overview

 For second season in a row with Makis Psomiadis at the wheel, who presented a very good team during the previous season.
 Despite the good performance in the last season, Fernando Santos resigned due to the disrupted relationship with the administrative leader of the club.
 Psomiadis afterwards made a decision that no one could initially believe and brought Dušan Bajević back to the wheel of AEK.
 The Bosnian-Greek coach accepted Psomiadis' proposal (having also received guarantees from Psomiadis that he would be protected from a portion of the fans who did not want him back) and his big return became reality.
 The return of Bajević received a divided reaction, as expected.
 Others did not want him at all in the club, others seemed to want him back due to his successful previous spell, while many seemed to viewed him strictly as a professional.
 Eventually, despite the problems he faced from time to time from a large portion of the crowd, in general, Bajević was able to work in the team during his first season without much trouble.
+Regarding the team's roster and the transfers of the summer of 2002, Carlos Gamarra left the team as his loan ended, while Akis Zikos, not having the best relations with Psomiadis, was also a thing of the past.
+On the other hand, Psomiadis made many impressive transfers such as Georgatos, Katsouranis, Borbokis, Wright, Centeno, Kreek, Nalitzis and Prieto.